-I’ve noticed through the years there are generally two types of small group leaders by the time the year wraps up: those who are excited and those who are exhausted.
+There are generally two types of disciple-makers: those who are excited and those who are exhausted.

-Those who are excited are filled with energy because one of their disciples is training to be a small group leader, or is reading good books about Jesus, or they’re continually making time to be with Chi Alpha community.
-These leaders are excited because they’re seeing the reward of their investment.
+Those who are excited are filled with energy because one of their disciples is training to make disciples, reading good books about Jesus, or continually making time to be with community.
+These leaders are excited because they are seeing the reward of their investment.

-Their small group has no interest in discovering Jesus, their group makes choices to avoid community instead of being a part of it, and runs away from responsibility for others.
+This is in large contrast to the exhausted disciple-maker.
+The exhausted disciple-maker’s small group has no interest in discovering Jesus.
+His or her group avoids community instead of being a part of it, running away from responsibility for others.

-Both leaders did the same amount of actions, and even had the same quality in their actions, but the excited leader is seeing production and the exhausted leader isn’t.
+The excited leader cannot wait for the next small group to be with his or her people, and the exhausted leader cannot wait for the school year to end to be away from them.
+Both disciple-makers did the same amount of actions, and even had the same quality in their actions, but the excited leader is seeing production and the exhausted leader is not.

 Jesus gave numerous people His minutes and hours, but only His disciples had His investment of months and years.

-In Jesus, we see this ministry principle lived out.
+In Jesus we see this ministry principle worth replicating.
 Simply put, the love of God is unconditional, but His investment is not.

 We should evangelize the many, but we can only disciple the faithful, available, and teachable.